Rhindon/Career-Boosting-Certifications/README.md

 # Career-Boosting-Certifications
 Certificates of completion and training for various lines of education and industry paths.
 ENTRIES INCLUDE
-- Game Producer via ELVTR.com
+- AAA Game Producer via ELVTR.com.
+Taught by Andy Johnson
 - Foundational Skills for IT Professionals via MyComputerCareer.com